rotban

 The final segment in the year 2050 wraps up all the plot threads, and as such is the one that stands alone the least since it depends on lots of context from the previous two segments.
 It also depends on a lot of contrivances to conclude the story, because what do you mean the main antagonist of the film randomly shows up to the exact place where our protagonists are when he could have stayed in some remote castle in the mountains?
 It has some fun sequences but the proceedings lean more towards action.
 I'm not sure if this would've been better as a fleshed out, standalone film with different context and with more buildup towards its rushed conclusion, but it functions less as its own thing and more as a cap to a fairly okay entry to the Shake Rattle and Roll series.

 I've been thinking about Manila's Finest recently, wondering how to express my thoughts on what it wants to say in my own words.
 To start, let us consider another film of the same name, William G. Mayo's Manila's Finest (2016).
 In that film, a bunch of Manila cops led by Jeric Raval fight against an international terrorist group that happened to come across Manila.
-It is your stock copaganda film divorced from reality, portraying policemen as supernatural heroes who beat up stock bad guys and keep us safe, it is a film that romanticizes them, and ignores its systemic rot and the many, many times they have upheld the whims of those in power instead of the people they are supposed to serve.
+It is your stock copaganda film divorced from reality, portraying policemen as supernatural heroes who beat up stock bad guys and keep us safe, it is a film that romanticizes them, and ignores the systemic rot and the many, many times police have upheld the whims of those in power instead of the people they are supposed to serve.

 Manila's Finest (2025) is nothing like that.
 It is a film not primarily about cops, but of memory, but we'll get to that later.
 Even the "good" cops in this film aren't angels - the supposed paragon of policemen, Homer Magtibay (Piolo Pascual) cheats on his wife with Janette (Jasmine Curtis).
 Homer and his fellow cops represent a kind of policing partially based on a model from the 1950s - where the cops assigned to the area were locals living in the same neighborhood, and the system existed as primarily a civilian institution rather than something controlled by the state.
 By the sixties, the patrol car system supplanted this, though not completely as in this case.
 And even then, both historically and in the film, abuses of power did still occur in some capacity.
 What then happens over the course of the film is a change from something that's not very good to something much, much worse.